-Highly flexible and compact - these are the outstanding features of multi-axis robots.
-Let our videos show you more about the potential of automation, how to quickly set up multi-axis robots with the SELOGICA user interface, the advantages of a mobile robot module or the handling of flexible parts.
+Highly flexible and compact – these are the outstanding features of multi-axis robots.
+Let our videos show you more about the potential of automation, how to quickly set up multi-axis robots with an integrated user interface, and how flexible parts are handled.

 Playful demonstration of the potential of automation

 The ARBURG Technology Days 2016 included a light-hearted demonstration of just what automation can achieve: a picker, linear robotic system and six-axis robot were used to move a fleet of Bruder model vehicles around an obstacle course.